rng-guy/NFSMWBartender/README.md

 &nbsp;

 **After installing** Bartender:
-1. check out the configuration (.ini) files in the new `scripts\BartenderSettings` folder; and
+1. edit the configuration (.ini) files in the `BartenderSettings` folder to your liking; and
 2. if you encounter any issues or want more feature details, see the [appendix file](APPENDIX.md).

 &nbsp;

-To **uninstall** Bartender, remove its files from your game's `scripts` folder.
-There is no need to remove the optional missing textures, as the game won't ever use them without Bartender.
+**To uninstall** Bartender, remove its files from your game's `scripts` folder.
+There's no need to remove the optional missing textures, as the game doesn't use them without Bartender.

 &nbsp;

-To **update** Bartender, uninstall it and repeat the installation process above.
+**To update** Bartender, uninstall it and repeat the installation process above.
 Whenever you update, make sure to replace *all* old configuration files!

 &nbsp;